Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 Onno’s, Zona Colonial

 If you’re staying in Zona Colonial, there’s a good chance you’ll end up here every time you go out.
-Onno’s is absolutely legendary.
-The place can be amazing – it just depends on the night.
+Onno’s is legendary, but it depends on the night.

-I usually went to Onno’s every Thurday, as it gets packed due to ladies’ night.
-The small club is also fun on Saturdays, if you’re looking for a cheap night out.
+I usually went to Onno’s every Thursday, as it gets packed due to ladies’ night.
+The small club is also fun on Saturdays if you’re looking for a cheap night out.
 Overall, this is a staple of Zona Colonial nightlife.

 Mamma Club, Naco/Piantini

 A staple of the high-end nightlife scene in Santo Domingo, Mamma Club is where to go when you want a big night out.
 The place isn’t cheap, but you’ll see some of the best-looking people in the DR here every single weekend.

 If you go to Mamma Club, you need to remember a few things.
 First, make sure you dress nice.
 That backpacker shit won’t fly here.
 Second, go with a few friends and buy a bottle.
 You’re wasting your time if you don’t.